Zamiell/stardew-valley/Min-Max_Guide.md

 * Meet Marnie outside of Pierre's General Store.
 * Meet Penny to the left of the graveyard.
 * Go to the beach.
 * Leave any beach foraging items on the ground.
-(We don't have the inventory space right now and we can just collect them on Spring 2.)
+(We do not have the inventory space right now and we can just collect them on Spring 2.)
 * Meet Elliott outside of his cabin.
 * Check for + hoe artifact spots.
 * Go to town.